weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 :::info Added in `v1.24`
 :::

-A hybrid on collections with named vectors configured must include a `target` vector name in the query.
-This allows Weaviate to find the correct vector to compare with the query vector.
+A hybrid search on a collection that has [named vectors](../config-refs/schema/multi-vector.md) must specify a `target` vector.
+Weaviate searches the named vector space with the query vector.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python Client v4">